Sapin-sapin recipe is a popular Filipino layered glutinous rice flour dessert (kakanin) recognizable with 3 vibrant colored layers served with latik.

-Who would think making sapin sapin is so easy.
-Don’t be intimidated by the colored layers.
+Who would think making sapin-sapin is so easy.
+Don’t be intimidated by the colored layers, I swear it is so very easy to make.

 Once it has fully cooled down that’s when I like it and I find it more tastier the following day.
 Enjoy!